fons3517/project3/README.md

 ## Description:

-HikeIt is a hiking application that searches for trails
+HikeIt is a hiking application that allows you to search for hiking trails in your area.
+With HikeIt, you can add trails that you have either hiked or would like to hike to your user profile.
+HikeIt also allows you to track your workout data and save it to your account.
+HikeIt!
+A great and interactive way to stay active!

 ### Creators